-More than 80 students wounded during Indonesia protest
+Hundreds of students, police injured in Indonesia protests

 Those demonstrating this week are demanding that Widodo issue a government regulation replacing the new law.

+Officials at Jakarta’s Pertamina Hospital said that 90 students were treated for injuries that included broken bones, head wounds and respiratory problems due to tear gas.
+The hospital allowed most of them to return home on Wednesday, but three with head wounds remained hospitalized.

+Another student was undergoing surgery at Pelni, another hospital in Jakarta, after suffering bleeding in his brain and fractured shoulder bones.

-The protesters also urged Parliament to delay votes on a new criminal code that would criminalize or increase penalties on a variety of sexual activities, as well as other bills on mining, land and labor.
+The protesters are also urging parliament to delay votes on a new criminal code that would criminalize or increase penalties on a variety of sexual activities, as well as other bills on mining, land and labor.
 Opponents say the proposed criminal code threatens democracy and discriminates against minorities.

 Widodo met Tuesday with lawmakers, whose terms finish at the end of this month, to urge them to delay votes on the bills after considering public concerns.
 Lawmakers then delayed their votes on the proposed laws in their last plenary session.